Etiopathogenesis

 • infarcts with a predilection for the posterior circulation due to dolichoectasia

-• ischemic leukoencephalopathy due to a progressive arteriolopathy (initially asymptomatic, later development of cognitive deficits)
+• ischemic leukoencephalopathy due to a progressive arteriolopathy (initially asymptomatic, but later may lead to vascular cognitive impairment)

 Renal symptoms